DamnCoder/DC-Signals/README.md

 The purpose was to have a simplified version, using [variadic templates][variadic_templates], more easily understandable and readable.
 The number of classes and types have been reduced to only two (CSignal and CConnection).

 I liked the way *pbhogan* implemented it, but it didn't use variadic templates so it has implemented the solution up till 8 times, each one for a different number of arguments.
-His solution for the problem is really amazing and I highly recommend to spend some time going through the code analizing all the tricks and tips it provide.
+His solution for the problem is really amazing and I highly recommend to spend some time going through the code analizing all the tricks and tips it provides.

 On the other hand even though *NoAvailableAlias* uses variadic templates and implements the solution in a very clever and elegant way.
-I didn't like the way it worked for member functions because it makes you indicate the type of the class, the signature of the function and pass the instance, making the connection a bit messy.
+I didn't like the way it forces you to declare a connection for member functions.
+It makes you indicate the type of the class, the signature of the function and pass the instance as argument, making it (to my taste) a bit messy.

 Example from nano-signal-slot: